-Capital Resources
+Capital Resources:

 The Company has not derived any revenue from product sales to date as our products have not been approved for sale by the U.S. Food and Drug Administration ("FDA") or any foreign regulatory agency.
 Since inception, the Company's operations have been financed primarily through the sale of equity securities, the proceeds from the exercise of warrants and stock options and issuance of debt.
 The Company has incurred losses from operations and negative cash flows since the inception of the Company, and expects to continue to incur substantial losses for the foreseeable future as it continues product development.
 As a result, the Company may need to obtain additional funds to finance its operations in the future.
+In July 2011, the Company raised net proceeds of approximately \$47,800,000 in a secondary offering of its equity securities.
 Until the Company can generate significant cash from its operations, it intends to obtain any additional funding it requires through strategic relationships, public or private equity or debt financings, or other arrangements and it cannot assure such funding will be available on reasonable terms, or at all.
+The Company currently has sufficient funds to meet its operating requirements for the next 12 months.